 Getting SSI for a Child With Cerebral Palsy

-Children with cerebral palsy can get SSI benefits if they have severe motor problems, or moderate motor problems with some other complications.
+Children with cerebral palsy can get SSI benefits if they have severe motor problems.

 Children who come from low-income families and who have severe problems caused by cerebral palsy should be able to get SSI disability benefits.
 This article addresses Social Security benefits for children with CP.
 For information on adults, see our article on how adults with CP can qualify for Social Security disability.